 Why is there a membership fee?
 We provide a service that no one else does — and it takes time and money to maintain the DSR website and databases.
 In addition, we are not just a simple website.
 We are a worldwide organization that has become the "voice" of donor families around the world — speaking at medical symposiums and conferences, as well as researching and publishing in medical and legal journals and numerous media outlets.
 We are the go-to organization when the media needs information or guidance with regard to donor conception.
 Wendy and Ryan Kramer started and ran the DSR with their own funds for the first 5 years until we got so big that it was impossible to keep growing without the help of the members, as we receive no outside funding.
-We currently serve almost 70,000 parents, donor-conceived people, and donors from 105 countries around the world.
+We currently serve more than 70,000 parents, donor-conceived people, and donors from 105 countries around the world.
 Most of these members are children, and most do not renew yearly.

 When you log in to the site, it will tell you if your membership is due and provide a form to pay via credit card.
 Our easy and safe online payment system allows you to start connecting immediately.
 For those who prefer to mail a check for permanent membership, you can mail $199 to the DSR at PO Box 1571, Nederland CO, 80466.
 If you have already paid your membership fee, thank you!

 As a non-profit organization, our financial information is public.
 Our 990 tax returns are posted here on the site.

 The DSR operates on a yearly budget, including the following expenses: